-The Company's financial instruments include cash and cash equivalents, amounts receivable, trade and other payables, and due to related parties.
+The Company's financial instruments include cash and cash equivalents, amounts receivable, trade and other payables, and debentures payable.
 Cash and cash equivalents, amounts receivable, trade and other payables, and due to related parties approximate their fair value due to their short-term nature.